-- (i) the acquirer is a member of a group of companies comprising a company and its subsidiaries and the acquirer has acquired the voting rights from another member of such group of companies; or - (ii) the acquirer is a member of a group of persons comprising an individual, his close relatives and related trusts, and companies controlled by him, his close relatives or related trusts, and the acquirer has acquired the voting rights from another member of such group of persons. - (b) Acquisitions from non-members any member of the group.
-However, subject to considerations similar to those set out in paragraph (a) of this Note, the Executive may regard as giving rise to an obligation to make an offer the acquisition by a single member of the group of voting rights sufficient to increase his holding to 30% or more or, if he already holds between 30% and 50%, by more than 2% in any 12 month period.
+- (i) the acquirer is a member of a group of companies comprising a company and its subsidiaries and the acquirer has acquired the voting rights from another member of such group of companies; or - (ii) the acquirer is a member of a group of persons comprising an individual, his close relatives and related trusts, and companies controlled by him, his close relatives or related trusts, and the acquirer has acquired the voting rights from another member of such group of persons. - (b) Acquisitions from non-members

 When the group holds between 30% and 50% of the voting rights, an offer obligation will arise if there are acquisitions from non-members of more than 2% in aggregate in any 12 month period.
-When the group holds over 50%, subject to Note 17 to this Rule 26.1 no obligations normally arise from acquisitions by
+When the group holds over 50%, subject to Note 17 to this Rule 26.1 no obligations normally arise from acquisitions by any member of the group.